Last update: 4/15/2022

 Children Under 16 Years

-Individuals with parental responsibility for an under 16-year-old will have a right to request access to those medical records.
+Unless otherwise provided by local laws, individuals with parental responsibility for an under 16-year-old will have a right to request access to those medical records.
 A person with parental responsibility is either:

 - the birth mother, or